 The Security Situation

-Since November 2023, Yemen’s Houthi rebels have launched over 100 attacks on commercial ships transiting the Red Sea and Gulf of Aden.
+Since November 2023, Yemens Houthi rebels have launched over 100 attacks on commercial ships transiting the Red Sea and Gulf of Aden.
 Using drones, missiles, and small boats, the Iran-backed group claims to target vessels with Israeli connections, though many attacked ships have no obvious link to Israel.
+Probably should have led with this — the attacks are largely indiscriminate.

 Several ships have been hit, with the cargo vessel Rubymar sinking after a missile strike.
 Crews have been injured, and the psychological toll on seafarers transiting these waters has been significant.